-The SYNC pin accepts logic level signals and is used to synchronize the TPS40074 to an external clock source.
+The SYNC pin accepts logic level signals and is used to synchronize the TPS40075 to an external clock source.
 Synchronization occurs on the rising edge of the signal at the SYNC pin.
 There is a fixed delay of approximately 300 ns from the rising edge of the waveform at SYNC to the HDRV output turning on the high-side FET.
 The pin may be left floating in this function is not used, or it may be connected to GND.
-The frequency of the external clock must be greater than the free running frequency of the device as set by the resistor on the RT pin (R{RT}).
+The frequency of the external clock must be greater than the free running frequency of the device as set by the resistor on the RT pin (RRT).
 This pin requires a totem pole drive, or open collector/drain if pull up resistor to either LVBP or a separate supply between 2.5 V and 5 V is used.
 Synchronization does not affect the modulator gain due to the voltage feed forward circuitry.
 The programmable UVLO thresholds are affected by synchronization.
-The thresholds are shifted by the ratio of the sync frequency to the free running frequency of the converter.
-For example, synchronizing to a frequency 20% higher than the free running frequency results in the programmable UVLO thresholds shifting up 20% from their calculated free run values.
+The thresholds are shifted by the ratio of the sync frequency to the free running frequency results in the programmable UVLO thresholds shifting up 20% from their calculated free run values.
 The synchronization frequency should be kept less than 1.5 times the free run frequency for best performance, although higher multiples can be used.